Hilton Hotel, Saudi Arabia Advances Energy Efficiency Using Aeroseal

-When it opened to the public in 2018, the Hilton Riyadh Hotel in Saudi Arabia will be one of the iconic Hilton Hotel properties in the world.
-Construction began on the massive luxury hotel and residence project back in 2012.
-The two-building complex has 866 guest rooms as well as four restaurants, including a roof garden cafeteria, a business center, health club with an indoor swimming pool and a 1,750 seat ballroom.
-The total built up area for the complex is 220,000 M2.
+When it opened to the public in 2018, the Hilton Riyadh Hotel in Saudi Arabia was one of Hilton Hotel’s most iconic properties in the world.
+The massive luxury hotel and residence complex has 866 guest rooms as well as four restaurants, including a roof garden cafeteria, a business center, a health club with an indoor swimming pool, and a 1,750 seat ballroom.
+The total built-up area for the complex is 220,000 M2.

 - Building: Hilton Riyadh Hotel and Residences

 - Location: Riyadh, Saudi Arabia

 - Goal: Meet ventilation codes for exhaust duct leakage; Improve energy efficiency of HVAC system

 - Before Aeroseal: 33,089 CFM of total leakage